 The municipality established an Audit Committee which meets quarterly.
 An External audit is performed by the Auditor General (AG) and Internal Audit is performed by the internal audit.
 An internal audit charter has been developed.
-The responsibility of the Audit Committee is to advice the Accounting officer and the council on administrative isssues.
+The responsibility of the Audit Committee is to advice the Accounting Officer and the Council on governance and administration matters.